 How It Works

-The FitzLane Project will provide funding for 13 LGBTQIA+ specialized therapeutic sessions with a Licensed Mental Health Counselor (LMHC) of their choice.
-If the individual does not have a preferred LMHC, The FitzLane Project will provide an individual within our network of therapists who closely matches the specifications provided on the initial application for assistance.
+The FitzLane Project will provide funding for 13 LGBTQIA+ specialized therapeutic sessions with a mental health provider of their choice.
+If the individual does not have a preferred provider, The FitzLane Project will provide an individual within our network of therapists who closely matches the specifications provided on the initial application for assistance.

 At the conclusion of the 13 sessions, an individual is eligible to reapply for additional financial assistance.